 For a woman, one of the most gratifying cosmetic procedures for improving body confidence and feeling more attractive is breast augmentation.
-At my practice in Santa Monica, this is a favorite procedure, both for my Los Angeles County patients and for me.
+At my practice in Beverly Hills/ West Hollywood, this is a favorite procedure, both for my Los Angeles County patients and for me.
 I love helping women achieve the breast size, shape, and symmetry they have always wanted.

 Over the years I have performed thousands of breast surgeries, and I constantly push myself to continue improving my technique and results.
 I have devoted much of my time to advanced research in breast surgery and have many publications on this topic.
 As a result of my experience, I am frequently asked to teach instructional courses and to speak about aesthetic breast surgery techniques at many of our national plastic surgery meetings.